History and Stories: Marble Hill House

 Marble Hill Revived

 Until about 150 years ago, Marble Hill’s unique gardens were just as impressive as the house itself.
-Now English Heritage is working with the Heritage Lottery Fund to restore elements of the lost gardens from Henrietta’s lifetime, and to improve facilities throughout the park and house.
+Now English Heritage is working with the National Lottery to restore elements of the lost gardens from Henrietta’s lifetime, and to improve facilities throughout the park and house.